A solid state drive last longer than ever before, but that doesn’t mean they can’t fail. How do you recover lost data? Is it even possible?

 Check Your SSD Health

-You can check the health of your SSD, too, making sure that a failure and loss of data isn’t lurking around the next boot process.
+You can check the health of your solid state drive, too, making sure that a failure and loss of data isn’t lurking around the next boot process.
 Software results vary depending on the hardware and operating system, but you can find out if your SSD is working well.

 Failed SSD Data Recovery Is Possible